detekt/detekt/website/docs/gettingstarted/type-resolution.md

 ## Enabling on a JVM project

-The easiest way to use type resolution is to use the Detekt Gradle plugin.
+The easiest way to use type resolution is to use the Detekt Gradle Plugin.
 On a JVM project, the following tasks will be created:

 - `detekt` - Runs detekt WITHOUT type resolution
 - `detektMain` - Runs detekt with type resolution on the `main` source set